0%

 He’s like Einstein in some ways.

 Introduction: Today we will have a short and brief introduction into the meaning of “Namo Tassa Bhagavato Arahato Sammāsambuddhassa”.
 We could easily say it is the most frequently chanted stanza of all Buddhist Pāḷi because this is said before any other type of chant.
 It is also chanted before every proper Theravāda dhamma talk.
 We will discuss the word by word meaning and the basic grammar.
-In short, the phrase means “Reverence to the Buddha.
+In short, the phrase means “Reverence to the Buddha.”
+Namo means reverence while the other words represent The Buddha.
+A video of this lesson can be found here.

 read more